-- 2 parts washing soda (I do this quite literally and start with two cups of washing soda).
+- Two parts washing soda (I do this quite literally and start with two cups of washing soda).

-- 2 parts Borax (again, the literal approach with two cups).
+- Two parts Borax (again, the literal approach with two cups).

 Because I store the detergent in a reusable Rubbermaid 10-cup container with a lid, my “mixing” of the ingredients involves putting the top on the container and giving it a few good shakes.